 The Rev. Patrick Woulfe provided lists of surname associations for Irish surnames in his book Irish Names and Surnames.
-Below is a list of these associatations for the surname MULLINS.
+Below is a list of these associations for the surname MULLINS.

 Map is based on households which had at least one member who had an occupation containing "Farm" or "Agri".

-Map shows the percentage of people with the surname MULLINS who are Presbyterian in each locality.
+Map shows the percentage of people with the surname MULLINS who are Anglican in each locality

-Map shows the percentage of people with the surname MULLINS who are Anglican in each locality.
+Map shows the percentage of people with the surname MULLINS who are Presbyterian in each locality

 List of consecutive consonant patterns associated with this surname: